Nafis Sadik: Other activities

-Sadik's contribution to improving the health of women and children of the global community brought her many international awards and honours.
+Sadik's contribution to improving the health of women and children in the global community brought her many international awards and honors.

 She was a member of the Board of Governors of the Foundation for Human Development, and a member of the South Asian Commission on the Asian Challenge.
 Sadik was the President of the Society for International Development (SID) for the period 1994–1997.
+Nafis Sadik also was a member of Association of Physicians of Pakistani Descent of North America.

-After her retirement from United Nations Population Fund, she served on several boards of directors and advisory panels of non-profit organizations and research institutions in the area of population control including on the Advisor Board for the German Foundation for World Population.
+After her retirement from the United Nations Population Fund, she served on several boards of directors and advisory panels of non-profit organizations and research institutions in the area of population control including on the Advisor Board for the German Foundation for World Population.
 Sadik was an Emeritus Member of Population Action International.

-Personal life and death
+Personal life, death and legacy

-Sadik marrried Azhar Sadik, a Pakistani army officer.
-Sadik died on 14 August 2022, at the age of 92.
+Sadik married Azhar Sadik, a Pakistani army officer died earlier in 2011.
+Nafis Sadik died of congestive heart failure on 14 August 2022 in the United States, at the age of 92.
 Sadik's husband and a daughter predeceased her.
-She was survived by four daughters and a son.
+She was survived by three daughters - Ambereen Dar, Wafa Hasan andGhazala Abediand a son, Omar Sadik.

+A major newspaper of Pakistan wrote in her obituary:

+"Dr Nafis Sadik of Pakistan, a guiding force to the world in maternal and child health as well as family planning, passed away in New York on Sunday".